saekizm/fafel-lang/technical_manual/tech_specs.md

 The functions included in the module are:

-* initialSymbolTable: returns an empty symbol table.
+* `initialSymbolTable`: returns an empty symbol table.
-* getSlot: gets the next available slot in memory.
+* `getSlot`: gets the next available slot in memory.
-* addToSymbolTable: adds a variable name and its slot to the symbol table.
+* `addToSymbolTable`: adds a variable name and its slot to the symbol table.
-* lookupInSymbolTable: looks up a variable name in the symbol table and returns its slot, if it exists.
+* `lookupInSymbolTable`: looks up a variable name in the symbol table and returns its slot, if it exists.
-* genYulLit: generates Yul code for a literal.
+* `genYulLit`: generates Yul code for a literal.
-* genYulBinaryOp: generates Yul code for a binary operator.
+* `genYulBinaryOp`: generates Yul code for a binary operator.
-* genYulExpr: generates Yul code for an expression.
+* `genYulExpr`: generates Yul code for an expression.
-* genYulWrapper: generates a Yul code wrapper for an expression.
+* `genYulWrapper`: generates a Yul code wrapper for an expression.
-* genYulBinaryExpr: generates Yul code for a binary expression.
+* `genYulBinaryExpr`: generates Yul code for a binary expression.
-* getVarName: gets the variable name from a variable expression.
+* `getVarName`: gets the variable name from a variable expression.
-* genYulFuncCall: generates Yul code for a function call.
+* `genYulFuncCall`: generates Yul code for a function call.
-* genYulVar: generates Yul code for a variable.
+* `genYulVar`: generates Yul code for a variable.
-* genYulStateVariable: generates Yul code for a state variable.
+* `genYulStateVariable`: generates Yul code for a state variable.
-* genYulIfExpr: generates Yul code for an if expression.
+* `genYulIfExpr`: generates Yul code for an if expression.
-* genYulFunctionExpr: generates Yul code for a function expression.
+* `genYulFunctionExpr`: generates Yul code for a function expression.
-* genYulMappingExpr: generates Yul code for a mapping expression.
+* `genYulMappingExpr`: generates Yul code for a mapping expression.
-* genYulMappingAssign: generates Yul code for a mapping assignment.
+* `genYulMappingAssign`: generates Yul code for a mapping assignment.
-* genYulListExpr: generates Yul code for a list expression.
+* `genYulListExpr`: generates Yul code for a list expression.
-* genYulListAssign: generates Yul code for a list assignment.
+* `genYulListAssign`: generates Yul code for a list assignment.

 #### Main